Reconstructive Breast & DIEP Flap Surgery

 DIEP Flap Breast Reconstruction:

-Who Qualifies for Breast Reconstruction Surgery?
+Who Qualifies for Reconstructive Breast Surgery?

 Breast reconstruction is a major surgery, and all major surgeries have risks.
 Aside from the possibility of having a reaction to the anesthesia, there is also the chance of internal bleeding, poor wound healing, scarring, infection and even loss of the reconstruction.
 After having cancer, breast reconstruction can bring many women a new sense of hope about the future, and for this reason, the option of surgery may be worth the risks.